-Dr. Lambert began his professional career at the University of Virginia in 1982, and was on faculty there until 1999.
+Dr. Lambert began his professional career at the University of Virginia in 1982 and was on faculty there until 1999.
 He was Director of Otology-Neurotology and became a Professor and Vice-Chairman of the Department.
 In 1999 he moved to his present position as the Professor and Chair of the Department of Otolaryngology-Head and Neck Surgery at the Medical University of South Carolina.

 Dr. Lambert has been listed in both the “Best Doctors in America” and “America’s Top Doctors” continuously since 2001.
-He has an honorary Doctor of Medical Sciences Degree from the University of Charleston (Charleston, West Virginia).
-He is the recipient of a US Patent for an implantable hearing aid device.

 Dr. Lambert has an active clinical practice, seeing patients three days per week, and operating two days per week.
 In addition to these clinical responsibilities, he directs the Department of Otolaryngology-Head and Neck Surgery, is extensively involved in the training of the residents within that program, and continues his research in hearing-related diseases.
-Dr. Lambert has authored over 120 publications and book chapters, and several textbooks related to ear diseases and ear surgery.
+Dr. Lambert has authored over 140 publications and book chapters, and several textbooks related to ear diseases and ear surgery.